istio/istio.io/_docs/tasks/egress.md

 ---
-title: Configuring Egress with Envoy
+title: Allowing Traffic to External Services using Egress
-overview: Describes how to configure Istio to expose external services to Istio enabled clients.
+overview: Describes how to configure Istio to route traffic from services in the mesh to external services.

-order: 35
+order: 40

 layout: docs
 type: markdown